Cover image: White Stork by Lance Robinson– Biesiesvlei, Free State – BirdPix No. 243136

 Habitat

 White Storks inhabit a variety of open habitats including grasslands, open woodland, seasonal wetlands, agricultural crop fields and pastures.
 It is estimated that as much as 86% of birds in South Africa are found on croplands and pastures.
 Arid and semi-arid vegetation types in the west are generally avoided except in years of above average rainfall.
 However, the White Stork is common in the grass dominated eastern fringes of the Nama-Karoo.
-The White Stork drinks regularly and is often found around dams and wetlands but is not dependant on aquatic habitats.
+The White Stork drinks regularly and is often found around dams and wetlands but is not dependent on aquatic habitats.

 Behaviour